With federal stimulus talks dragging, Hogan announces $250 million package for small businesses

 A new program will give $50 million in grants for the state’s roughly 11,500 restaurants, which amounts, on average, to $434 per business.
 The money would not have to be repaid, and it could be used on a variety of expenses such as expanding outdoor dining, paying rent, upgrading technology to improve carryout business or buying personal protective equipment.
 Local governments would dole out the money.

-The state had initially expected enormous budget deficits for the fiscal year that ended June 30 because of pandemic-related shutdowns.
-But the multibillion dollar infusion from the first few waves of federal help, plus some belt-tightening in Maryland’s budget, left the state with $500 million more than expected.
+The state initially had expected enormous budget deficits for the fiscal year that ended June 30 because of pandemic-related shutdowns.
+But the multibillion dollar infusion from the first waves of federal help — plus some belt-tightening in Maryland’s budget — left the state with $500 million more than expected.

-Another existing program that helps small businesses avoid layoffs will grow from $10 million to $30 million, with the money going to a range of things from supplementing employee’s income to helping finance telework operations so that employees can stay on the job.
+Another existing program that helps small businesses avoid layoffs will grow from $10 million to $30 million, with money supplementing employee income and financing telework operations so employees can stay on the job.

-A series of smaller initiatives aim to help keep hard hit businesses afloat, including $20 million for local entertainment and “Main Street” small businesses; $5 million in low-interest loans for disadvantaged entrepreneurs, $3 million to arts organization and artists, and $2 million to promote “hometown tourism” by marketing local stores, businesses and attractions.
+Smaller initiatives aim to keep hard-hit businesses afloat, including $20 million for local entertainment and “Main Street” small businesses; $5 million in low-interest loans for disadvantaged entrepreneurs; $3 million to arts organization and artists; and $2 million to promote “hometown tourism” by marketing local stores, businesses and attractions.

 “We’re hoping these are the right things and that it will be enough, but we really don’t know,” Hogan said, adding that what the state’s economy really needs is a major stimulus package from the federal government.

 Hogan encouraged local leaders that have taken a slower pace to reopening to reconsider.
-Montgomery, Prince George’s and Anne Arundel counties, as well as Baltimore City, have not fully embraced Hogan’s guidance to reopen every business, citing health concerns.
+Montgomery, Prince George’s and Anne Arundel counties, as well as Baltimore, have not fully embraced Hogan’s guidance to reopen every business, citing health concerns.

+The governor said contact tracing data showed the top source of coronavirus infections continues to be small family gatherings and house parties.
+He said the state is closely watching a slight uptick in hospitalizations over the past two weeks, urging people to stick to proven strategies of mask wearing and social distancing.

+The greater Washington region on Thursday recorded 2,114 new coronavirus cases and 21 additional deaths.
+Virginia added 1,332 new cases and nine deaths, Maryland added 743 cases and 12 deaths, and D.C. added 39 cases and no deaths.

 Marylanders are still calling about stalled unemployment benefits.
 And no one is answering the phone.